 - sea salt to season

-- Heat the oven to 180C/350F/Gas 4.
+- Preheat the oven to 425°F/210°C.

 - Using a small pairing knife, cut a cross or a line into the skin of each chestnut.
-Put in a roasting tin and bake until the skins open and the insides are tender, about 30 minutes.

 - You can also roast them in a traditional chestnut pan.
-Simply cook them over medium heat with a lid on, shaking the pan occasionally for about 20/30 mins or until they are tender.
+Simply cook them over medium heat with a lid on, shaking the pan occasionally for about 30 minutes, or until they are tender.